Guide to the NEBOSH Certificate Unit NG2/IG2 Risk Assessment

 Download the marking criteria and your risk assessment pack

 NEBOSH has detailed guidance on how you should tackle your assignment as well as a sample report.
-We’ve stripped them down in this blog, but can you download the originals here:
+To ensure that we are only sharing the latest NEBOSH materials, including the latest assessment pack, you can access the resources section of the NEBOSH website here.

 Keep these documents handy and refer to them as you go along.
 You should check each section of your assessment against the marking criteria to make sure you’ve included everything that is required to pass.